adrien-bon/bevy_ecs_tiled/README.md

 It relies upon:

-- the official [Tiled Rust bindings](https://github.com/mapeditor/rs-tiled) to parse Tiled maps
+- the official [Tiled Rust bindings](https://github.com/mapeditor/rs-tiled) to load Tiled map files
 - the [`bevy_ecs_tilemap` crate](https://github.com/StarArawn/bevy_ecs_tilemap) to perform rendering

 Each tile or object is represented by a Bevy entity: